 Cut the Carbs

-If you love sugary sodas, pasta, and bread, then I have bad news for you; if you want a nice flat tummy and a gas-free existence, you’re going to have to give up a few things.
-Decrease the amount of gas-producing carbohydrates you eat.
+If you enjoy sugary sodas, pasta, or bread, I have some bad news for you: you’ll have to give up a few things if you want a nice flat tummy and a gas-free existence.
+Reduce your consumption of gas-producing carbohydrates.

-Sugar ferments in the gut, which causes inflammation and candida overgrowth, which contributes to that bloated feeling you get after you’ve had a carb overload.
-This can cause your poop to become trapped in the digestive system and when air flows around it…well, you know the rest.
+Sugar ferments in the gut, causing inflammation and candida overgrowth, which contributes to that bloated feeling after a carbohydrate binge.
+This can cause your poop to get stuck in your digestive system, and when air flows around it…well, you know what happens next.

 Eat A High-Potassium Snack Before Bed

-Remember what I said about coconut water?
-It’s rich in potassium which helps counter sodium-induced bloating.
-Foods high in potassium, like bananas, nuts, and asparagus, help regulate fluid retention — and too much fluid in our systems can make us feel bloated.
-Incorporate some of these foods into your dinner or evening snack if you want to reduce bloating overnight.
+Remember how I mentioned coconut water?
+It’s high in potassium, which helps to prevent bloating caused by sodium.
+Bananas, nuts, and asparagus are high in potassium, which helps to regulate fluid retention — and too much fluid in our systems can make us feel bloated.
+If you want to reduce bloating overnight, include some of these foods in your dinner or evening snack.
+(7)